quantifiedcode/python-anti-patterns/docs/correctness/raising_unallowed_type.rst

 Summary
 -------

 The ``Raising %s while only classes, instances or string are allowed`` error is encountered when a ``raise`` statement contains a type other than a class, instance, or string.
-These three object types are the only types allowed types that can proceed ``raise``.
-Fix this or else Python will raise a ``TypeError`` at runtime.
+These three object types are the only things that can be raised.
+Python raises a ``TypeError`` at runtime if this problem is not fixed.

 Description
 -----------